Let's take it from the top.

 - Siafunds: A secondary, revenue-sharing token on the network that grants the holder Siacoins for every completed contract.

 When a file gets uploaded to Sia, it gets split up, encrypted, and sent all over the world.
 Renters upload files, hosts store those files, and everything is automated.
 Once you upload your files, the network ensures that they're always accessible to you by copying them multiple times.
 And they're never accessible to hosts because they only receive pieces of whole files that are already encrypted.

 Sia’s core goal is to bring decentralization to data storage.
 We want you to be able to store your data in a way that gives you full, exclusive control.
 We want to make sure you're protected against theft, censorship, and that you are never denied access to your data by hackers, miners, developers, or a government body.
 Your data belongs to you.

 While there is a distinct development and operations team, dozens of individuals have contributed to the core code or apps built on top of the network.
-Check out our Contributor's Guide if you're interested in writing code for Sia and further decentralizing the project!
+Check out our GitHub repositories if you're interested in following along or writing code for Sia and further decentralizing the project!